-In July 2018, Hydro One Limited, on behalf of itself and Hydro One Inc., announced that it had entered into the Letter Agreement for the purpose of the orderly replacement of the board of directors of Hydro One Limited and Hydro One Inc. and the retirement of Mayo Schmidt as the CEO effective July 11, 2018.
+In July 2018, Hydro One Limited, on behalf of itself and Hydro One Inc., announced that it had entered into the Letter Agreement for the purpose of the orderly replacement of the board of directors of Hydro One Limited and Hydro One Inc. and the retirement of the then CEO effective July 11, 2018.

-For a description of the Letter Agreement, and the other details of the relationship between Hydro One Limited and the Province, please refer to Hydro One Limited's annual information form dated February 25, 2021 which is available under Hydro One Limited's profile on SEDAR at www.sedar.com.
+For a description of the Letter Agreement, and the other details of the relationship between Hydro One Limited and the Province, please refer to Hydro One Limited's annual information form dated February 14, 2023 which is available under Hydro One Limited's profile on SEDAR at www.sedar.com.